 - 8.6.3 If a contract includes a commitment relating to community benefits, the terms of the contract will record what the Provider has to deliver.

-Overseeing delivery will be made part of our Contract Management arrangements and we will keep a record of the benefits delivered. - 8.6.4 We will collect information about delivered benefits and we will report on this in our annual report.

-8.7 Our Policy on Consulting and Involving Those Affected by Our Procurements

-- 8.7.1 We recognise that it is important to consult and engage with those affected by our procurements and where relevant and proportionate allow the views of those affected to be taken into account. - 8.7.2 We continue to engage with our stakeholders in a number of ways, including our Comments, Compliments and Complaints procedure, surveys and public consultations. - 8.7.3 Where appropriate, we work with users, potential Providers and others to help us design procurements and determine the route each procurement will take.
+Overseeing delivery will be made part of our Contract Management arrangements and we will keep a record of the benefits delivered. - 8.6.4 We will collect information about delivered benefits and we will report on this in our annual report. - 8.7 Our Policy on Consulting and Involving Those Affected by Our Procurements - 8.7.1 We recognise that it is important to consult and engage with those affected by our procurements and where relevant and proportionate allow the views of those affected to be taken into account. - 8.7.2 We continue to engage with our stakeholders in a number of ways, including our Comments, Compliments and Complaints procedure, surveys and public consultations. - 8.7.3 Where appropriate, we work with users, potential Providers and others to help us design procurements and determine the route each procurement will take.
 This may vary from 'light touch' market research to 'engagement days' for Providers, or the design and piloting of services. - 8.7.4 We will record any complaints about failure to consult, and our report on our performance will look at these.
-The report will include information about any conclusions we reach and any measures taken in response to complaints.

-8.8 Our Policy on Paying The Living Wage To People Involved In Delivering Our Contracts.

-8.8.1 We strongly believe that fair work practices and paying the Living Wage can have a positive effect on people's lives and can help to create a fairer and more equal society.
+The report will include information about any conclusions we reach, and any measures taken in response to complaints. - 8.8 Our Policy on Paying The Living Wage To People Involved In Delivering Our Contracts - 8.8.1 The Council has adopted the Scottish Government's "Fair Work First" initiative and strongly believes that the payment of the Living Wage can have a positive effect on people's lives and can help to create a fairer and more equal society.